[HISTORY: Adopted by the Board of Aldermen (now City Council) of the City of Chicopee 3-19-2019 by Ord. No. 19-17. Amendments noted where applicable.]

 - STORM DRAIN (sometimes termed "storm sewer")

-- The person designated by the City of Chicopee to supervise the Department of Public Works, and who is charged with certain duties and responsibilities by this code, or his duly authorized representative.
+- The person designated by the City of Chicopee to supervise the Department of Public Works, and who is charged with certain duties and responsibilities by this chapter, or his duly authorized representative.

 - SUSPENDED SOLIDS